wicket-acc/wicket-autowire/README.md

 Wicket auto-wire works in two phases:

-1. On construction, it injects the components of the annotated fields
+1. On construction, it injects components to the annotated fields
 2. On initiation, it adds each component of an annoated field to its parent, corresponding to the html markup.

 Customizing